 Take champagne, when you buy a bottle with a name like Dom Perignon or Veuve Clicquot on the label, you are buying into brands that have a reputation built up by generations dedicated to excellence.
 Yet there is a new generation of wine producers who no longer grow wine for other big brands but instead produce their own champagne.

-Australian wine brands are between the most powerful in the world, yet small young producers are looking for a new expression of Australian wines.
+Australian wine brands are among the most powerful in the world, yet small young producers are looking for a new expression of Australian wines.
 Tom Shobrook moved back from Italy to Australia in 2007, and set about finding ways to bring all the experiences that he has had around the world to his homeland.
 His Didi label is a fun little label of a very fun and experimental range of wines.
 Try Didi Novello, pale red made from a blend of red and white grapes.
 This wine has floral aromas of violets, wild roses and red cherries and a silky palate of soft red fruits such as strawberries and ripe cherries.

-Sicilian wine has quite the opposite problem - it's reputation.
+Sicilian wine has quite the opposite problem - its reputation.
 For generations, Sicily was more concerned with quantity over quality.
 Once synonymous with Marsala, the fortified wine most people associate as an ingredient in a saucy chicken dish, Sicily now produces wines ranging from fresh and mineral whites to elegant and refreshingly un-manipulated reds.
 A handful of producers started working with smaller yields and more artisanal winemaking methods.
 The soil composition, which includes the volcanic earth surrounding Mount Etna, combined with more sunshine days than any region in Europe make for excellent growing conditions.

 COS are an exciting natural winery growing indigenous varieties to make a really elegant, fresh, expressive red.
 Their Frappatto is beautifully perfumed with fresh cherry fruit and herbs.
 The palate is elegant with bright fruit and lovely acidity.
 So fresh and pure.